What is Mocha?

 Mocha is a latte flavored with chocolate.
 It can also be called a café mocha, mocha latte, or a mochaccino.
 It keeps the traditional latte ratio of one-third espresso and two-thirds steamed milk, plus a thin layer of milk foam, but adds a dose of chocolate syrup.
 Often a mocha will be topped with whipped cream and sprinkled liberally with chocolate or cocoa powder.

 Don’t be confused with Mocha Java coffee beans, so named because they were exported through the port of Mocha, Yemen, during coffee’s early history.
 This coffee-bean blend pairs coffee from Yemen and Indonesia.
 It is not a style of coffee drink, and it does not contain chocolate.
+It’s also not the same as a mochaccino.

 Where does Mocha coffee come from?